Posts

 A case of demonic ignorance in my own life

 War is Hell, they keep telling us.
-And demons from hell use war.
+And demons from hell use war .
 I have to wonder if I would have fallen into sexual and gluttonous sin as easily, had my condition been understood at a younger age.
-As it was, I was in my mid 20s by the time Asperger's was included in the ICD-10 coding which, after 20 years of comments, is becoming mandatory in the United States for insurance coding October 1, 2014, in the CM and PCS revisions.
+As it was, I was in my mid 20s by the time Asperger's was included in the ICD-10 coding which, after 20 years of comments, is becoming mandatory in the United States for insurance coding October 1, 2014 , in the CM and PCS revisions.
 It was first included in the DSM-IV in 1994- I was already 23.
 I wasn't diagnosed until I was 30, and I've spent the last 10 years of my life analyzing myself and dealing with the effects.
 I have a ways to go, especially in the area of gluttony- I'm currently more than 120 lbs overweight.
-Many of the material effects of what some in an earlier age would have termed a Spiritual Truth about me, are hard to deal with- it is as if there is a portion of my brain I can't control; and for many years, refusing to acknowledge this truth did great harm to my relationships.
+Many of the material effects of what some in an earlier age would have termed a Spiritual Truth about me, are hard to deal with- it is as if there is a portion of my brain I can't control; and for many years, refusing to acknowledge this truth did gr...

 When Demonic Ignorance does harm